IanGongwer/TwitchConnect/README.md

 Some various other statistical methods are located in the twitchapi.py file that are not included in the GUI.

+This desktop application was created with Python 3.9.6.
+Run the GUI by opening the window.py file.

 # Main Menu
 ![image](https://user-images.githubusercontent.com/63007329/147889183-2737e6f9-d225-4f80-84dc-a67d58490879.png)